JyoshnaMaruvada/Freshco-Hypermarket-sales-analysis/README.md

-# Supermarket Data Analysis Dashboard
+# Freshco HyperMarket Data Analysis Dashboard

 This repository contains an Excel-based dashboard that provides insights into supermarket operations and customer behavior.
 The analysis focuses on uncovering trends, optimizing processes, and offering actionable insights that support business decision-making.